kev365/plist_time_dump/README.md

 ## Features

+- Currently, only searches for keys with "time" or "date" in the key name.
 - Extracts timestamps from PList files in a specified directory.
 - Converts timestamps to ISO 8601 format.
 - Outputs the results to a tab-separated values (TSV) file.